drdown33/sDetailer/README.md

 # sDetailer Extension for SwarmUI

-sDetailer takes the approach of integrated object detection/segmentation with YOLO within SwarmUI, improves on it, and makes the options easily accessible in the sidebar.
+sDetailer is offering integrated YOLO object detection and segmentation, with refined controls and easy access to all options directly in the sidebar.

-(Manual installation from within the src/Extensions folder in SwarmUI with git clone, rebuild with launch-windows-dev.ps1 or launch-linux-dev.sh)